 ERSKINE, William.
-8.11.1773 — Edinburgh 20.5.1852.
-British (Scots) Civil Servant and Lawyer.
+Edinburgh 8.11.1773 — Edinburgh 20.5.1852.
+British (Scottish) Civil Servant and Lawyer.
 1804-23 in India.
-Son of David E. and Jean Melvin, educated at Royal High School and Edinburgh University (dr. iuris).
+Son of David E., a lawyer, and Jean Melvin.
+Educated at Royal High School and Edinburgh University (dr. iuris).
 He “was a lawyer’s apprentice, 1792-9, went to India in 1803-4 with Sir James Mackintosh”, his future father-in-law.
 “At Bombay he became a clerk to the Small Cause Court, a stipendiary magistrate, Secretary and Vice-President to the Literary Society… Became Master in Equity in the Recorder’s Court in 1820, was a Member of Mountstuart Elphinstone’s Committee for framing the Bombay code of Regulations.
 He left India in 1823, having lost his legal offices on a charge of defalcations.”
 Returned to Scotland, he was Provost of St. Andrew’s in 1836-39.
 For a while also resided in southern France.
 Married 1809 Maitland Mackintosh, fourteen children, among whom four sons, i.al.
-James Claudius E. (1821-93) and Henry Napier Bruce E. (1832-93), served in India.
+James Claudius E. (1821-1893) and Henry Napier Bruce E. (1832-1893), served in India.
 He was mainly a Persian scholar, with an additional interest in archaeology.
 With Mackintosh he was among the founders of the Bombay Literary Society in 1804.

 – History of India under Babar and Humayun.
-Edited by his son.
+Edited by his son (J. C. E.).
 1-2.
 24+577, 24+585 p.
 L. 1854.

 – Diaries of his journeys to Ellora and Gujarat in JBRAS 25, 1922, 373-409.